minghsu0107/saga-example/README.md

   - As an in-memory cache for account, product, order, and payment.
   - As the bloom/cuckoo filter for preventing cache penetration (using [Redis Bloom](https://oss.redis.com/redisbloom/)).
     - Possible issue: as we always check the bloom/cuckoo filter before querying database, we heavily reply on the data consistence between Redis and MySQL.
 If any update to filter fails or the filter is evicted by Redis, however, the state of data will be inconsistent among cache and storage, causing false-positive queries.
-    - Solution: decouple bloom filter querying into another service, and use message broker (such as Kafka) to handle all data modification events in order to ensure at-least-once delievery.
+    - Solution: decouple bloom filter querying into another service, and use message broker (such as Kafka) to handle all data modification events in order to ensure at-least-once delievery (TODO).
   - As distributed locks for preventing cache avalanche
   - As a pub/sub for local cache invalidation.
   - As a streaming platform for obtaining real-time purchase result.